Project HUNTER

 1959-01-01

 The Federal Bureau of Investigation's 1959–1966 mail-opening programme directed against Soviet diplomatic establishments in the United States, conducted principally at the international-mail-routing facility in New York City.
 The longest-running of the FBI's eight separate mail-opening programmes documented by the [Church Committee](/dossiers/church-committee).
-Terminated by J. Edgar Hoover in 1966 on legal-risk grounds and substantially documented in Senate Church Committee Book III (April 1976).
+Terminated by J. Edgar Hoover in 1966 on legal-risk grounds and documented in Senate Church Committee Book III (April 1976).

 0:00 / 0:00

-Audio readout of this dossier.
+Audio readout of this entry.

 Background